Guide to Implementing Web Push Notifications, Without a Vendor Lock-in

-Do you have a HTTPS website, or a sub-domain or section of website that is on HTTPS?
+Do you have an HTTPS website or a sub-domain or section of the website that is on HTTPS?

 What is HTTP or HTTPS?
 If you check the URL of your website, do you see the green lock with Secure like you see on PushEngage site.

-If yes, then you are on a HTTPS website, else HTTP.
+If yes, then you are on an HTTPS website, else HTTP.
 To know more about HTTP or HTTPS check wiki link here.

-Why is this important: Push Notification subscription and sending requires a HTTPS domain, so if you have your own, you can use it.
+Why is this important: Push Notification subscription and sending requires an HTTPS domain, so if you have your own, you can use it.
 Later see what other benefits this has.

-If you don’t have a HTTPS sub-domain, we provide you with a HTTPS sub-domain hosted on our site e.g. https://yourdomain.pushengage.com/.
+If you don’t have an HTTPS sub-domain, we provide you with an HTTPS sub-domain hosted on our site e.g. https://yourdomain.pushengage.com/.
 This is then used for subscribing users and sending push notifications.
-This is the key to achieving full portability in a HTTP site.
+This is the key to achieving full portability in an HTTP site.
 We have custom-subdomain settings as a feature in our platform.

 What impact does this subdomain have on your notifications?

 a) During subscription, your website users will see this subdomain,

 Native Subscription Pop-up

 b) When the message is sent, it will have the URL of the subdomain displayed in the Push – even though you can land the user on any URL on your domain.